thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 <img src="images/bgp-add-networks-underlay.jpg" width="650">

-We use `next-hop-self` BGP command on R1 and R2 -- so that they're advertised routes/NLRIs (Network Layer Reachability Information) will now include (and force) the next hop as their loopback0 addresses.

-Result: Core internal iBGP routers R5 and R6 will now receive routes/NRLI with accurate next hop addresses back towards to R1 and R2, respectively.
+The `next-hop-self` BGP command is configured on R1 and R2 so that advertised routes (NLRI) use their Loopback0 addresses as the next hop.
+As a result, core iBGP routers R5 and R6 receive routes with reachable next-hop addresses pointing back to R1 and R2, respectively.

 R1
 ```